[NO TITLE FOUND]

 What's your approach when you produce vocals?

 I've been doing vocal production from the beginning starting with 3LW.
 It's mainly about getting the best vocal performance, and not everybody can do that.
 You have to be a great singer to get a great performance out of another singer.
 I watched Jennifer Lopez's producer Cory Rooney when he produced vocals for artists.
 I have to thank Berklee for the ear training and counterpoint classes that have helped me to know when a note is sharp or flat, when a rhythm isn't right, and when we need to add a note into the scale for Auto-Tune.
 It's also about thinking the singer sounds a little hoarse on this part but that it almost sounds like she's crying, and working with the engineer to bring that out.
-It's knowing when a singer's voice is at its best.
+It's [also about] knowing when a singer's voice is at its best.
 Vocal production is a lot more tedious than writing a song.

 You sang a lot of backgrounds on Beyoncé's B'Day album.
 Do you usually sing all the parts?